How Taylor Swift Brought Out Katy Perry’s Ugly Side

 Around that time, Perry also released her own diss track, “Swish Swish,” (an apparent retaliation to Swift’s 2014 song, “Bad Blood”) in which she warned Swift not to come for her.
 But instead of pushing Perry into the winner’s circle, it was a turning point in the feud; things stopped being fun and started getting dreadful.

-Everything was revving up for Swift and Perry to go at each other for the next world war: After years of dormant rumors and the two women subtweeting each other (like the time Perry called Swift a “Regina George in sheep’s clothing”) and dropping seeds in magazine cover stories, we finally got the dirt we needed.
+Everything was revving up for Swift and Perry to go at each other for the next world war: After years of dormant rumors, subtweets (like the time Perry called Swift a “Regina George in sheep’s clothing”), and dropped seeds in magazine cover stories, we finally got the dirt we needed.
 We were hungry for gossip—until we weren’t.
 Even readers from this site tired of the drama.
 Around the time of Perry’s fourth or fifth big tea-spilling, the tables started to turn.
 YAAAAS’s turned to groans, and people who praised Perry for her “realness” were starting to think she was someone who just couldn’t let things go.
 Cosmopolitan published an article on why “Katy Perry Has Got to Stop Talking About Taylor Swift,” while Vulture criticized Perry for drumming up drama to sell albums.

 We’re sure Perry could feel it too, which is why she likely went into serious public image recovery mode.
 Her faux-apology on Huffington’s podcast was only the beginning.
 In a performance of “Swish Swish” not too long after, she changed the words to reflect her new opinion of her one-time rival.
 Instead of “Don’t you come for me.
 No not today,” Perry sang, “God bless you on your journey, oh baby girl.”